-In this article we are going to discuss about how to freeze host in vcs.
+In this article, we are going to discuss how to freeze hosts in vcs.
 We need to understand why we have to freeze vcs cluster host.
 If you are performing any task like os patching or vcs related upgrade and your task need server reboot if you are not freezing cluster then automatic failover of service group takes place.
-So freezing service group becomes critical to avoid failover of service groups to another active node in cluster.
+So the freezing service group becomes critical to avoid failover of service groups to another active node in the cluster.

-If service group frozen cluster will keep monitoring resources in cluster but it will now allow to make resources or service group for onlining or offlining which prevents automatic failover of resources or service group.
-Freezing might be of two category.
+If the service group frozen cluster will keep monitoring resources in clusters but it will now allow making resources or service groups for online or offlining which prevents automatic failover of resources or service group.
+Freezing might be of two categories.
 It may be temporary or persistent.
-Impact of temporary freeze will not be retained across reboots.
-For VCS configurations to remain in same status persistent freeze is required.
+The impact of the temporary freeze will not be retained across reboots.
+For VCS configurations to remain in the same status persistent freeze is required.

 We have considered here that you must be having already configured VCS related path in your .profile for commands to work without absolute path ie /etc/VRTS,/var/VRTSvcs & /opt/VRTSvcs has been included in your profile.

 When we freeze the service group temporarily and if you restart VCS completely service group will automatically unfreeze on restart.
 To freeze and unfreeze the service group you can do using below command-line utilities.

 # hagrp -freeze <SG> # hagrp -unfreeze <SG> Where <SG> stands for service group name.